robertduplock/scifibooks.club/content/en/blog/star-trek-picard-season-2-mini-review.md

 ### Play me another Soong

 At this point, I'm just tired.
 I love Brent Spiner, but this Soong iteration winds up being a one-dimensional bad guy, and the story was Kore was a re-hash from season 1.
 In some ways, this might have been the weakest point in the show.
 Seriously, you don't need _seven_ plot threads to fill ten episodes.
 They wanted to cast Spiner and Briones in the show somehow.

+***

+Did I miss anything?
+Overall, the season was a real muddle.
+It really suffered from second-act slump, where it felt like the characters were going around in circles.
+And it had too many story threads.
+But there were nice moments and good episodes, and it did end on a fairly strong note.

+Overall, for me, it was just "okay".
+I thought season 1 was a little better.